 We recommend our Music Pups®, Music Cats®, Music Adventures and Keyboard Adventures: The Safari™ programs which provide our students with a firm foundation in music basics.
 This foundation is invaluable in their transition to private lessons (on any instrument) should they wish.
 We do not recommend private lessons to children under the age of 6 as we have found and believe that students learn more effectively through the multi-disciplinary programming of the programs listed above.

-At Music and Play, 6 years old is the youngest age that we start children in private piano lessons, however we only recommend privates at this age if the family is unable to commit to The Safari group classes (as we have found that young beginning students have better success in the group class).
+At Music and Play, normaly 6 years old is the youngest age that we recommend to start children in private piano lessons, however we only recommend privates at this age if the family is unable to commit to The Safari group classes (as we have found that young beginning students have better success in the group class).
 By the age of 7 or 8 children have begun to develop longer attention spans and can handle the intensity and focus needed for a private lesson.
-Students under 6 should enrol in our Safari piano-based classes.
+If a group class is not suitable for younger students (aged 3.5 – 5) they may enrol in our specially designed private preschool piano Wunderkeys program.

 Private Voice Lessons

-For children 8 and under, we have a youth ShowChoir program that teaches students how to use their voices properly in a fun, relaxed group environment.
-For students 9 and up, private vocal lessons help students to build on the physical nature of proper singing (breathing techniques, development of the vocal chords and lung capacity) that the younger body is generally not yet ready for and allows them to work on a variety of repertoire suitable to develop their voices.
-Not all students will be ready physiologically ready by the age of 9 however; the age of 12 is a great time to begin private voice.
-Teachers will make student specific recommendations; please trust our training and experience in this.
+For children 8 and under, we have our musical theatre programming that teaches students how to use their voices properly in a fun, relaxed group environment.
+For students 9 and up, and once they are more mature, private voice lessons help students to build on the physical nature of proper singing (breathing techniques, development of the vocal chords and lung capacity) that the younger body is generally not yet ready for.
+Private voice also allows students to work on a variety of repertoire suitable to develop their voices.
+Not all students will be physiologically ready by the age of 9 but don’t worry, our faculty is well-versed in safe singing practices and you can trust that they will make the best recommendation for each student.

 Private Woodwinds: Flute, Saxophone, Clarinet, etc.